 OGC identifies a coordinate system with a Spatial Reference System Identifier or SRID.
 The OGC SRID system utilizes "well known text" or WKT strings written in OGC's lengthy syntax to cite either those coordinate reference systems or CRSs which OGC implemented before adopting EPSG, or to define the SRID by citing an EPSG code, the majority of SRIDs.

-OGC's SRID 2029, for example, is simply another name for EPGS:2029 written in bureaucratic OGC text that names EPSG:2029 together with a recital of the EPSG components used in EPSG:2029 but phrased in in the peculiarly inefficient form OGC prefers, taking 785 characters to convey the key information the EPSG code conveys in four characters.
-Therefore, for a precise understanding of what the SRID 2029 is supposed to be, any software which uses it must know exactly what EPSG:2029 is supposed to be.
+OGC's SRID 2029, for example, is simply another name for EPGS:2029, but written in OGC style naming EPSG:2029 together with a recital of the EPSG components used in EPSG:2029, all phrased in the verbose form OGC prefers, taking 785 characters to convey the key information the EPSG code conveys in four characters.
+For a precise understanding of what the SRID 2029 is supposed to be, any software which uses it should know what EPSG:2029 is supposed to be.
 Manifold, of course, knows exactly what this and all other EPSG codes are supposed to be.

 When connecting to an OGC-influenced resource such as a web server providing data using OGC specifications, software must parse the OGC text shoved at it to extract either the legacy OGC coordinate system or the more modern EPSG code that defines the coordinate system intended.
 Manifold understands all such OGC codes either in the various legacy OGC forms or as EPSG.